Published on: December 16, 2025

 Immediate Financial Burdens of Filing for Divorce

 Filing for divorce incurs immediate costs.
 The individual initiating the divorce is responsible for covering filing fees, which are just the beginning.
+At the New York County Clerk’s office at 60 Centre Street, the filing fee for a divorce action is currently $335, with an additional index number fee of $210.
 Additional costs quickly accumulate, including charges for legal representation.
 Engaging a lawyer to prepare and file all required documents incurs further expenses.
 Costs involved in serving divorce papers to your spouse also add to the financial burden of filing first.

 Financial Disclosure Requirements

 In New York, both parties in a divorce are required to complete financial disclosure statements, which detail all assets, debts, income, and expenses.
-The party who files first must submit these disclosures early in the process.
-Preparing these documents accurately involves meticulous gathering and organization of financial records, possibly necessitating professional help.
+The party that files first must submit these disclosures early in the process through the Supreme Court at 60 Centre Street.
+Preparing these documents accurately involves meticulous gathering and organization of financial records, possibly necessitating professional help from accountants or financial advisors with offices throughout Midtown, the Financial District, or other business centers in the borough.
 This process can be costly and influence the decisions on asset division and alimony.

 Initiating a divorce in New York sets in motion a range of financial considerations that can affect the filer significantly.
 Prospective filers must prepare for these responsibilities and ensure they have the financial resources to manage the proceedings from start to finish.
 Consulting with a skilled divorce attorney can help outline a clear financial plan and potentially mitigate some of the burdens associated with these initial stages.